 What Exactly Is Addiction?

 “Addiction affects the parts of the brain responsible for decision-making and self-control,” according to one expert in the field.
-Those who are substance-addicted will often continue using a harmful substance even in the face of job loss, relationship loss or lethal overdose.
+Those who are substance-addicted will often continue using a harmful substance even in the face of job loss, relationship loss, or lethal overdose.

-Obtaining a high or escape from reality is often the goal of the cases of substance abuse that result in addiction.
+Obtaining a high or escape from reality is often the goal of the cases of substance abuse that result in an addiction.

 Addiction treatment demands immediate detoxification of the harmful substance, which is generally an unpleasant experience.

 According to The Center on Addiction, physical dependence “occurs when the brain adapts to the effects of a drug and develops tolerance.”

 Consider physical dependence on opioids, for example.
 This adaptation often begins innocently when a patient is prescribed opioids for medical pain management.
 When the body begins to depend on a certain drug to maintain a decent quality of life, physical dependence has begun.
 This dependence can result from several different factors, which may include the following: